top of page

 Is there a difference between family reunification with Germans and family reunification with foreigners?

-Yes, there are various simplifications for family reunification with Germans.
-This applies not only to the legal requirements, but also in particular to the actual administrative practice.
-In this respect, family reunification with Germans is generally much quicker than family reunification with foreigners.
+Yes, there are various facilitations for family reunification with German citizens.
+This applies not only to the legal requirements, but also, and especially, to the actual administrative procedures.
+As a result, family reunification with German citizens is generally much faster than family reunification with foreign citizens.

 Who can family reunification take place with?